 Parimatch News staff prediction:

-We say: Denmark will not lose ant the match total will be less than 3.5 – Yes.
+We say: Australia will win and the match total will be less than 3 – Yes.

 Don`t miss out 👉: Ball change had ‘a significant bearing’ on Oval result, says McDonald